jleahred/katas/langs/rust/machine_revisions_problem/README.md

     // 12	    8	2	2	12	        15	        28

-All machines requires 12 checks, therefore we will distribute on 12 periods (could be months)
+In this configuration, all machines requires 12 checks, therefore we will distribute on 12 periods (could be months)

 You can insert a new check type like _ZERO_ with cost 0 if different quantity of checks